andrew-levy/swiftui-react-native/docs/docs/03-API/06-Hooks/02-useEnvironment.md

 </Tabs>

 :::info
-The `colorScheme` environment variable is always included whether you specify it or not.
+The `colorScheme` environment value is always included whether you specify it or not.
 :::

 ## TypeScript